kubeedge/kubeedge/docs/proposals/sig-device-iot/6312-device-anomaly-detection-framework/README.md

    - If it exists, update the DeviceStatus CRD.
    - If it does not exist, create a new DeviceStatus CRD instance and perform initialization.
 3. After completing the update, return the processing result.

+Additionally, when creating a new Device CRD, the DeviceController should also create a corresponding DeviceStatus CRD instance and set the ownerReferences field to maintain the association between the two CRDs.

 ### 4.3 Mapper PushMethod Extension